John Janney: Early career

-Vice Presidential Candidacy
+Vice presidential candidacy

-In 1839 the national Whig party held a convention to nominate its candidate for the upcoming Presidential election.
+In 1839 the national Whig party held a convention to nominate its candidate for the upcoming presidential election.
 The choice came down to two men born in Virginia, but who had emigrated; Henry Clay of Kentucky and William Henry Harrison of Ohio.
 The Virginia delegation preferred Clay, but he had made too many enemies in his own party so the nomination went to Harrison.
 Acknowledging Virginia's large population and political clout, the Whig leadership asked the Virginia delegates to caucus and nominate their choice for vice president.
 Two men received nominations: John Janney of Loudoun (who had served as a delegate to several previous Whig conventions and had become known for supporting Clay) and John Tyler of Charles City County.
 The initial caucus vote ended in a tie, but the tidewater delegates used their political advantage to get Tyler, a tidewater aristocrat, over Janney, an upcountry Quaker, the nomination.
 Afterward, Janney confessed that, as was his custom, he voted not for himself but Tyler, thus causing the tie.
 Harrison died just one month into office and Tyler became president.

 Virginia Constitutional Convention of 1850

 In 1850 Janney received the second highest vote total in Loudoun County as a candidate for its three-member delegation to Virginia's Constitutional Convention.
-He served as chairman of the Convention's Judiciary Committee between October 14, 1850 and 1 August 1851.
+He served as chairman of the convention's Judiciary Committee between October 14, 1850, and 1 August 1851.
 Although the county's other two delegates opposed Janney's proposal to apportion General Assembly seats to allow slaveholders additional representation, such would have granted the county an additional seat.
 Janney ultimately voted against the proposed constitution which allowed for universal manhood suffrage, and popular election of judges and the governor (among other officials).

-In 1851, Janney lost a race to become Virginia's U.S. Senator.
+In 1851, Janney lost a race to become Virginia's U.S. senator.
 As the Whig party collapsed under sectional strain in the 1850s, Janney remained a committed Unionist, but his political activities dropped sharply after 1852.